dioxfile/Logic_Clock_Didatic_Tool/README.md

 The Windows version is distributed as a packaged executable.

-The user does not need to install Python, Visual Studio Build Tools, wxPython, pip packages, or any other dependency manually.
+The user does not need to install Python, Visual Studio Build Tools, wxPython, pip packages, or any other dependencies manually.

 ---
 ## Windows Delivered Files